 WAR

-In this topic, we'll show you how to:
+In this topic, you'll learn how to:

 Configure Ktor in a servlet application